-There are many other famous people of Sicilian heritage that made a meaningful contribution to the Arts, Entertainment and Sports: Frank Sinatra, Al Pacino, Armand Assante, Ben Gazzara, Joe Pass, Frank Zappa, Jon Bon Jovi, Tony Danza, Joe DiMaggio and Roy Campanella and are a few that come to mind.
+There are many other famous people of Sicilian heritage that made meaningful contributions to the Arts, Entertainment, and Sports: Frank Sinatra, Al Pacino, Armand Assante, Ben Gazzara, Joe Pass, Frank Zappa, Jon Bon Jovi, Tony Danza, Sebastian Maniscalco, Joe DiMaggio and Roy Campanella and are a few that come to mind.

 However, your roots are your roots.
 It’s meaningful and interesting to discover them.